UniversalViewer/uv-app-starter/README.md

     <iiif-gallery manifest="/my-collection/collection/index.json"></iiif-gallery>
     ```

-- Add your changes to the `gh-pages` branch with `git add -A`, then `git commit -m "added collection"`, and `git push origin gh-pages`
+- Add your changes:

+    `git add -A`

+- Commit them with a message:

+    `git commit -m "added collection"`

+- Push them to your fork:

+    `git push origin gh-pages`

-- Your site should now be available at `https://edsilv.github.io/my-collection/`
+- Your site should now be available at `https://edsilv.github.io/my-collection/` (may take a few seconds)